 - No judgments or tax liens without a written payment agreement that has been seasoned for at least three months

 - Have stable full-time employment and/or income source that is likely to continue for the next three years

 - Part-time income, bonus income, overtime income, self-employed income needs to have been seasoned for at least two years

 - Meet the necessary debt to income ratios

 - Debts of spouse included on community property states

-Late payments after bankruptcy and/or foreclosure generally not allowed.
+Late payments after bankruptcy and/or foreclosure are generally not allowed.

 How Mortgage Lenders Qualify Borrowers

 - taking the sum of the borrowers total minimum monthly payments including the proposed principal, interest, taxes, and insurance ( PITI )

-One thing lenders do not take into consideration are other monthly payments borrower may or may not have such as the following:
+One thing lenders do not take into consideration are other monthly payments borrowers may or may not have such as the following: